-Are you finding it difficult to log into your WordPress blog dashboard?
-This quick tutorial for beginners shows you how to log into WordPress.
+New to WordPress?
+This quick tutorial for WP newbies shows you how to log into your WP site.

 The first step is to locate your login username and password.
 You should have received your login details during the WordPress installation process or from your site administrator or website developer.